 So he had to climb out of that spiralling hole too.
 A long process, during which he continued to work on a movie about his recovery.
 Although he was excited about the project, the travel and filming must have sucked up what little energy he had left.

-Eventually however, he again emerged.
+Eventually however, he emerged once again.
+A comedic phoenix rising from the ashes.
 He went back to performing.
 He went back to touring.
 He took back his life.

 He demanded his life.